-The Polis Project welcomes submissions in the form of reportage, personal narratives, translations, analyses, poetry, fiction, reviews, interviews, illustrations, academic papers, photo essays, film, podcast, video, and other art and multimedia—any work that you might find relevant to Polis.
+The Polis Project welcomes submissions in the form of reportage, personal narratives, translations, analyses, fiction, reviews, interviews, illustrations, academic papers, photo essays, film, podcast, video, and other art and multimedia—any work that you might find relevant to Polis.
 We do not consider material previously published.
 If you don’t have any work published yet, feel free to send us a pitch of no more than 600 words.

 Send your ideas and submissions to Francesca Recchia